bayoxx/Evaluating-the-Impact-of-Enrollment-Prompts-A-Data-Driven-A-B-Testing/README.md

  n= (2(σ/2 ^2)(Zα+Zβ)^2)/ dmin^2

 Where:

-H~2~O
-n is the sample size per group. σ is the standard deviation of the metric.
+- n is the sample size per group.
+- σ is the standard deviation of the metric.
-Zα/2 is the z-value for the significance level (α = 0.05, so Zα = 1.96)
+- Z<sub>α/2<sub> is the z-value for the significance level (α = 0.05, so Zα = 1.96)
-Zβ is the z-value for the power level (β = 0.2, so Zβ = 0.84) dmin is the minimum detectable effect size.
+- Z<sub>β<sub> is the z-value for the power level (β = 0.2, so Zβ = 0.84)
+- dmin is the minimum detectable effect size.

 Again, the metrics have been calculated in the referenced sheet above.
 You can also check [here](https://docs.google.com/spreadsheets/d/1MYreBw6wxBCLsgTJqhO9g4Ppf3dQbX7HFfIwWkMvmjE/edit?gid=103790292#gid=103790292)
 ​